keboola/connection-docs/manipulation/transformations/index.md

 **Transformations** allow you to manipulate data in your project.
 They are the tasks you want to perform (*Marketing data preaggregation*, *Tableau denormalizer*, *Integrity checker* or *Join marketing channels and sales*, etc.), and are grouped into folders called **Transformation buckets**.
+Each transformation bucket can contain any number of individual transformations.
+It should represent a logical set of operations you want to perform together.

 ## Mappings
 No transformation can be created without